 View course catalog

-(courses must be taken in sequence and without interruption)
+The following courses must be taken in sequence and without interruption:

 The School-Based Marriage and Family Therapy program will prepare candidates to use their knowledge and training as marriage and family therapists to work within the public school systems in fulfillment of the certification requirements of the State Board of Education. certification.